-There are a lot of bizarre, interesting, and terrifying facts about drugs and their use throughout history.
+There are a lot of bizarre, interesting, and terrifying drug facts and their use throughout history.
 Below I list a few facts that you may not already know about drugs, addiction, and why you shouldn’t be doing them.

 Drug Testing on Slaves

 The Bayer company (yes the one that helps with headaches), bought prisoners from Auschwitz to use as test subjects for their drugs.
 Bayer would take slaves to test new chemicals meant to both hurt and harm humans during the Nazi Regime.
 Don’t worry – the guy that made those decisions was arrested and charged for crimes against humanity, so there’s no reason to hate them now.

 Before all the facts were known about heroin, it was initially used as a cough suppressant.
 It wasn’t until people started developing addictions and dying that it was made illegal.